SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/primary-tenant.md

 In a multi-tenant scenario, 1 of the tenants is designated as the **primary tenant**.
 The primary tenant is commonly the **1st or oldest tenant**.

 > [!WARNING]
+> **Changing a person's username in the primary tenant will change the SuperID username!**
+>
-> **Changing a person's username in the primary tenant will change the SuperID username!**<br>The change is applied to each tenant the next time the person signs in to that tenant.<br>It is not possible to change the username from any other tenant.
+> The change is applied to each tenant the next time the person signs in to that tenant.
+>
+> It is not possible to change the username from any other tenant.

 ## Before SuperID